wenbinyugroup/ivabs/_sources/ivabs/parameterization.rst

 Parameterization of Composite Slender Structures
 ================================================

-iVABS uses a two-level, namely cross-section and blade, parameterization method, as illustrated in :numref:`Fig. %s <fig-ivabs_parameterization>`.
+|msgd| uses a two-level, namely cross-section and blade, parameterization method, as illustrated in :numref:`Fig. %s <fig-ivabs_parameterization>`.
 The motivation of using this method is to deal with the challenge of defining a composite structure that is high-fidelity and manufacturable.
 Such method should also be able to provide large enough design spaces and accommodate common design language.